Traffic Stats: Stadium traffic on match day

 My Reports list with context menu showing 'Clone report' option highlighted for a selected report entry

-Both reports will analyze a single day: one for the day of a football match and the other for a regular non-match day (Figures 3 and 4).
+Both reports analyze a single day: one for a match day and the other for a non-match day (Figures 3 and 4).

 Date range selector with February 29, 2020 selected as both start and end date